Swimming During the Pandemic

 We will swim in six lanes with only two swimmers per lane, each at opposite ends of the 25-yard pool.
 The lanes will be split – no circle swimming.

 You may not talk with the swimmers in the lanes to the left and right of you (this is the hardest rule of all).

 We will swim between 6:30PM-8:00PM in one shift on Tuesdays and Thursday, and 10AM-12PM on Saturdays, in two 50-minute shifts:

 · Saturday Shift 2: 11AM-11:50AM

-The 10 minutes at the end of each session will be used to enter and move immediately to an assigned lane, and afterward, to rapidly exit the pool and pool deck.
-You may only sign up for one shift per day.
+The 10 minutes at the end of each session on Saturday will be used to enter and move immediately to an assigned lane, and afterward, to rapidly exit the pool and pool deck.
+You may only sign up for one shift on Saturday.

 No more than 12 swimmers will be permitted per session.

-Nadadores has an automated sign up system in place that requires all swimmers to reserve their place for each date and either shift 1 or shift 2.
+Nadadores has an automated sign up system in place that requires all swimmers to reserve their place for each date.
 In order to complete your reservation, all members will be required to enter their email and cell phone number in case later contact tracing is necessary, and to otherwise communicate with all participants, by phone, text and/or email, when necessary.
 Follow up emails or texts will be sent to each participant reminding them of the rules and procedures outlined here (and any other guidance we receive from the City now or in the future).

 The Coach for each session will be the sole person allowed to stay on the pool deck during the practice.
 He will have access to the sign-up list before the session and will assign each swimmer a lane and side of the pool based on their swim speeds to ensure swimmers will be able to easily keep their distance from one another during the sets.
 Lanes will be split to further avoid possible contact.